 As part of monitoring, PSOs would scan the waters using binoculars, and/ or spotting scopes, and would use a handheld GPS or range-finder device to verify the distance to each sighting from the project site.
 All PSOs would be trained in marine mammal identification and behaviors and are required to have no other project-related tasks while conducting monitoring.
-In addition, monitoring will be conducted by qualified observers, who will be placed at the best vantage point(s) practicable to monitor for marine mammals and implement shutdown/ delay procedures when applicable by calling for the shutdown to the hammer operator.
+In addition, PSOs will monitor for marine mammals and implement shutdown/ delay procedures when applicable by calling for the shutdown to the hammer operator.
 Qualified observers are trained and/or experienced professionals, with the following minimum qualifications:

-- Visual acuity in both eyes (correction is permissible) sufficient for discernment of moving targets at the water's surface with ability to estimate target size and distance; use of binoculars may be necessary to correctly identify the target; - Independent observers (i.e., not construction personnel): - Observers must have their CVs/ resumes submitted to and approved by NMFS: - Advanced education in biological science or related field (i.e., undergraduate degree or higher).
-Observers may substitute education or training for experience; - Experience and ability to conduct field observations and collect data according to assigned protocols (this may include academic experience); - At least one observer must have prior experience working as an observer; - Experience or training in the field identification of marine mammals, including the identification of behaviors;
+• Visual acuity in both eyes (correction is permissible) sufficient for discernment of moving targets at the water's surface with ability to estimate target size and distance; use of binoculars may be necessary to correctly identify the target;

+• Independent observers (i.e., not construction personnel);

+• Observers must have their CVs/ resumes submitted to and approved by NMFS;

+• Advanced education in biological science or related field (i.e., undergraduate degree or higher).
+Observers may substitute education or training for experience;

+• Experience and ability to conduct field observations and collect data according to assigned protocols (this may include academic experience);

+• At least one observer must have prior experience working as an observer;

+• Experience or training in the field identification of marine mammals, including the identification of behaviors;

-Sufficient training, orientation, or experience with the construction operation to provide for personal safety during observations;
+• Sufficient training, orientation, or experience with the construction operation to provide for personal safety during observations;

-• Writing skills sufficient to prepare a report of observations including but not limited to the number and species of marine mammals observed; dates and times when in-water construction activities were conducted; dates and times when in-water construction activities were suspended to avoid potential incidental injury from construction sound of marine mammals observed within a defined shutdown zone; and marine mammal behavior; and
+• Writing skills sufficient to prepare a report of observations including but not limited to the number and species of marine mammals observed; dates and times when in-water construction activities were conducted; dates and times when in-water construction activities were suspended to avoid potential incidental injury from construction sound of marine mammals observed within a defined shutdown zone; and marine mammal behavior; and information on marine mammals observed in the area as necessary.

-• Ability to communicate orally, by radio or in person, with project personnel to provide real-time information on marine mammals observed in the area as necessary.
+• Ability to communicate orally, by radio or in person, with project personnel to provide real-time